Vegan Disney World guide: What to eat in the Magic Kingdom and everything you need to know to plan the best vegan Disney trip ever.

 If you have any vegan Disney World favorites, let me know, and I’ll add them to the list!

 P.S.
-I know it’s sacrilege, but we actually didn’t eat at Babycakes, the all-vegan bakery at Downtown Disney!
+I know it’s sacrilege, but we actually didn’t eat at Erin McKenna’s Bakery, the all-vegan & gluten-free bakery at Downtown Disney!
 I think it’s so great it’s there, and we passed by a couple of times.
 However, it was never when we were in the mood for sweets.
-We’ve both had Babycakes at other locations, though.